Kalmalyzer/UE4RocketBuild/README.md

 This repository contains in-progress instructions on how to create a "Launcher" / "Rocket" build from Epic's GitHub repository.

-So far it can successfully build a version of the engine.
-I have not tested building a stand-alone game executable using this engine version yet.
-Distribution and installation of a new engine version is still not sorted.
+It can successfully build a Win64 version of the engine.
+Stand-alone games can be packaged with them.
+It is easy to distribute one-off custom engine builds to an entire team.
+I have not tested other platforms than Win64.

 ## Usage

+### Building

 1. Grab the UE4 project from GitHub.